StandingIntermediate

 Crescent Lunge

-Yoga practitioner in Crescent Lunge with arms reaching overhead
+Yoga practitioner in Crescent Lunge with arms raised overhead

 www.yoga-sequencing.com